course-details-portlet

 Evaluation Weighting Duration Grade deviation Examination aids

-School exam 100/100 4 hours D
+School exam 100/100 4 hours C

 Course content

-The course includes an understanding of simplified physical models to understand cellular and molecular processes crucial for applications of nanotechnology in life science.
-Application areas included are bionanosensors, nanomedicine, cells-on-a-chip, design and fabrication of microfluidic devices and novel experimental techniques to study molecules and cells.
 Covered topics include: entropy, energy, random walks, diffusion, molecular motors, fluid dynamics at nm to μm scale, electrostatic interactions in water solution and biological electricity.
 Furthermore, during the course, relevant experimental techniques and theoretical models are described.
-The course should contribute with knowledge making the students able to suggest innovative and sustainable proposal for solutions to solve some of UN’s sustainability goals.
+The knowledge obtained in the course should help students to develop innovative and sustainable solutions towards some of UN’s sustainability goals.

 Learning outcome

-After completion of the course, student have:
+After completion of the course, the student is able to:

-Knowledge about: 1)simplified physical models to describe processes important for understanding cellular and molecular functions and processes on micro-and nanometer scale.
-This includes understanding and describing the role of entropy, energy, electrostatic interactions in solution, transport phenomena like diffusion and vesicle transport, molecular motors, properties of water on micro- and nanometer scales, random walk, biological electricity, mechanical properties of single polymer chains and membranes.
-2)Design simple microfluidic devices and understand the physical phenomena important for their function.
-3) Principles for light-and fluorescence microscopy, atomic force microscopy and optical tweezers.
-4) Sustainability and life cycle analysis.
+1) discuss the applicability of simplified physical models on important cellular and molecular functions and processes on the micro-and nanometer scale; to describe the role of entropy, energy, electrostatic interactions in solution, transport phenomena like diffusion and vesicle transport, molecular motors, properties of water on micro- and nanometer scales, random walk, biological electricity, and the mechanical properties of single polymer chains and membranes.

-Skills: Implement some of the physical models discussed in the course in computer simulationsusing Matlab or Python.
-Have experience working in clean room.
-Be able to use and adjust a light microscope to achieve optimal images.
-Be able to apply achieved knowledge to formulate and analyse problems in bionanoscience.
-Be able to contribute with innovative and sustainable suggestions on how to solve challenges related to UN’s sustainability goals, in particular within "climate action" and "good health" contributing to development of new diagnostics and therapy of various diseases.
+9) contribute with innovative and sustainable suggestions on how to solve challenges related to UN’s sustainability goals, in particular within "climate action" and "good health" contributing to development of new diagnostics and therapy of various diseases.

 Learning methods and activities